paologhidoni/simple-api/README.md

 # Learn Node

-This is a personal project I will keep updating while learning Node.
+Project to learn how to build a simpe API using Node.

 ## Main Goals